tripal/tripal/docs/dev_guide/custom_field/manual_field_creation.rst

       }
     }

 The code above is how the field tells Drupal and Tripal how to find and filter the records that this field corresponds to.
-First, we retrieve the field alias and operators:and as with the load and elementInfo functions we get the controlled vocabulary terms for our field and field elements:
+First, we retrieve the field alias and operators, and as with the load and elementInfo functions we get the controlled vocabulary terms for our field and field elements:

 .. code-block:: php